samtron1412/docs/soc/ctry/usa/en-us/en-us-words.md

 # Words

+## Diatomaceous Earth

+Diatomaceous earth is made from the fossilized remains of tiny, aquatic organisms called diatoms.

 ## competent - adjective - /ˈkɒm pɪ tənt/
 - having enough skill or knowledge to do something to a satisfactory standard.
 	+ I don't feel competent to give an opinion at the moment.